 Continue to apply the tape in continuous strips on adjoining walls or on the wall and floor (or ceiling) to provide continuous grounding for all adjoining surfaces.
-Regarding the EBX10 Grounding Tape available from Safe Living Technologies, the glue on the EBX10 self-adhesive tape is electrically conductive.
+Regarding the GSX10/GSX50 Grounding Tape available from Safe Living Technologies, the glue on the GSX10/GSX50 self-adhesive tapes are electrically conductive.
 You can therefore apply the tape either before or after applying the full coat (or coats) of Y-Shield paint, although the Y-Shield company does prefer that you apply their tape to the wall first, under the full coat of paint.
 However, you always need to apply the tape to the wall before you attach the grounding plate over it, as noted above.
-The EBX10 tape is thin and barely visible once all layers of Y-Shield and top-coat paint are applied.
-If necessary, you can put it under a baseboard for horizontal applications.
+The GSX10 and GSX50 tapes are thin and barely visible once all layers of Y-Shield and top-coat paint are applied.
+If necessary, you can put them under a baseboard for horizontal applications.

-If you purchase the Nickel, Copper and Cobalt Ni/Cu/Co Fabric Tape available from LessEMF (which also comes in the Ground Kit for Shielding Paint), the adhesive on that tape is also electrically conductive.
-Therefore, as with the EBX10 tape from Safe Living Technologies, you can also apply the Ni/Cu/Co Fabric Tape either under or over Y-Shield Paint.
+If you get the Nickel, Copper and Cobalt (Ni/Cu/Co) Fabric Tape from LessEMF, which comes with the Ground Kit for Shielding Paint, the adhesive on that tape is also electrically conductive.
+Therefore, as with the GSX10/GSX50 tape from Safe Living Technologies, you can also apply the Ni/Cu/Co Fabric Tape either under or over Y-Shield Paint.
 However, be sure to apply the tape under the ground plate.

-Specific instructions on how to apply the ground plate and EBX10 tape are provided by Safe Living Technologies and by LessEMF.
-Safe Living Technologies provides the instruction sheet from the Y-Shield manufacturer, which says to apply your tape everywhere first, including under the ground plate (they discuss use of EB1, EB2 and EB3 tape—you will be using the UBX10 tape, which has conductive glue like the UB1 and UB3 tapes described in the Y-Shield company’s instructions).
+Specific instructions on how to apply the ground plate and GSX10/GSX50 tapes are provided by Safe Living Technologies.
+Safe Living Technologies provides the instruction sheet from the Y-Shield manufacturer, which says to apply your tape everywhere first, including under the ground plate (they discuss use of EB1, EB2 and EB3 tape—you will be using the GSX10/GSX50 tape, which has conductive glue like the UB1 and UB3 tapes described in the Y-Shield company’s instructions).
 Then apply a square patch of paint under the location where the grounding plate will be installed, over the tape you just applied to the wall.
 Make the patch bigger than the edges of the plate that you will subsequently install.
 Let it dry.
 Then apply a second patch of Y-Shield and let that dry.
 Then screw down your ground plate.
 The underside of the metal plate will contact the second patch of conductive Y-Shield paint, which is over the top of the tape.

 Don’t paint Y-Shield over the top of the grounding plate.
 You will be placing a plastic cover over the grounding plate.